department-of-veterans-affairs/va.gov-team/teams/vsp/teams/contact-center/research/Q2-2022/VA_Caller/convoguide-veteran.md

 · Have you recieved a resolution for your issue and did you feel you ended up with a satisfactory answer?
 Yes, No?
 Please explain.

-· Please describe your overall experience when communicating with a VA call center in the beginning of your issue?
+· Please describe your overall experience when communicating with a VA call center of your issue?